 There’s a lot to say, and a lot of people saying it better than I will.
 Everyone wants a piece of this story: people who hate bishops are speculating that there will be some bombshell revelation about him.
 People who love the Latin Mass want to canonize him as patron saint of the Tridentine Rite.
-American journalists are turning the story toward American interests, whether or not it belongs there (NB: This is not about sex).
+American journalists are turning the story toward American interests, whether or not it belongs there.
 Many want to apply terms like liberal and conservative.
 Stories about Catholicism are as big as history and as big as the world.
 People are going to spin it a lot of ways, some appropriate, some not.

 Let me focus on this: After having repeatedly examined my conscience before God, I have come to the certainty that my strengths, due to an advanced age, are no longer suited to an adequate exercise of the Petrine ministry.